 5. Dos Ojos Cenote Private Snorkeling Tour from Cancun

-Are you staying in Cancun and are looking for a great way to spend the day?
+Are you staying in Cancun and looking for a great way to spend the day?

-You can take a Private Tour to Dos Ojos Cenote and get to experience the beauty of paddling through clear blue waters and marvelling at exquisite cave formations.
+You can take a Private Tour to Dos Ojos Cenote and get to experience the beauty of paddling through clear blue waters and marvel at exquisite cave formations.

 Your experienced and certified private guide will have you swimming in Cenote Dos Ojos.

-The two eyes of this frequented dive spot is famous for its crystal clear pool, bat-populated cave and beautifully-created cave walls.
+The two eyes of these frequented dive spots are famous for their crystal clear pool, bat-populated cave, and beautifully created cave walls.

 No trip to the Riviera Maya is complete without spending some time in Cenote Dos Ojos.

-While this site is more popular to divers than to snorkelers, both are sure to have an excellent time here.
+While this site is more popular with divers than snorkelers, both are sure to have an excellent time here.

 - Hotel pickup and drop-off from Cancun hotels